 Two Eras, One Purpose

-Comparing a 1995 Formula 1 car to a 2025 machine is like comparing a mechanical watch to a modern smartwatch.
-One is defined by craftsmanship, noise, and physical interaction.
-The other by intelligence, efficiency, and integration.
+Comparing a 1995 F1 car to a 2025 car is comparing a mechanical watch to a modern smartwatch, it’s huge difference in 30 years.

-Formula 1 did not abandon its past.
-It evolved because it had to.
-And in that evolution, it tells a story not just about racing, but about how humanity itself moved forward, one lap at a time.
+F1 did not abandon its past, but it evolved because it had to, and in that evolution, it tells a story not just about racing, but about how humanity itself moved forward, one lap at a time!